theonlypwner/pi-calc/README.md

 ![](https://chart.apis.google.com/chart?cht=tx&chs=105&chl=%5Cfrac%7B1%7D%7B%5Cpi%7D%20%3D%20%5Cfrac%7B2%5Csqrt%7B2%7D%7D%7B9801%7D%20%5Csum%5E%5Cinfty_%7Bk%3D0%7D%20%5Cfrac%7B(4k)!%20(1103%20%2B%2026390k)%7D%7B(k!%5C%20%5Ccdot%5C%20396%5Ek)%5E4%7D&.png)

-## Download

-Look at the green box at the right called "Featured downloads"

-**OR**

-Click Downloads on the top of this page; for deprecated downloads, click on _all downloads_ then _search_.

 ## System Requirements

 1. It **requires** _Windows_ for _.NET Framework 2.0_.
 Too bad if you use Linux, UNIX, or any other operating system.
 Make your own C++ port if you want.